gtarraga/kv-store/README.md

 - `v5` - **[Tiering and merges](https://github.com/gtarraga/kv-store/tree/main/v5)**: Each segment has its own index and idx compantion file.
 Added a manifest file to keep track of the state of segments and tiers.
 Merges and tiers now compact data and help enhance search speeds since less files.

+- `v5` - **[LSM-Tree implementation](https://github.com/gtarraga/kv-store/tree/main/v5)**: Full LSM Tree architecture.
+Segments are now SSTables with their own bloom filter, sparse index and metadata information.
+SSTables are distributed in tiers and get merged and compacted to move to a lower tier.

 Each version lives in its own folder with its own README explaining the approach.

 ## Usage